 But what if that future payment is not guaranteed?

 What if your I.O.U. note comes instead from your cousin Bob?
 Or from a volatile stock market-linked investment such as a share or an index fund?

 Without the certain guarantee that you’ll eventually be paid the full amount, the future value of the same sum of money is even lower because uncertainty as well as time value makes it less attractive.

-A discount rate is used to calculate the present value of the future uncertain payment.
+A discount rate can be used to estimate the present value of that future uncertain payment.
 This discount rate reflects both time value and risk.

-As an everyday investor – especially a passive investor – you may well never bother using a discount rate to work anything out.
-You might leave that to the analysts.
+As an everyday investor – particularly a passive investor – you may never bother using a discount rate to work anything out.
+Leave that to analysts.

-For now it’s just important to realise that there is (or should be) solid mathematics and reasoning behind our gut instincts about saving money.
+Just realise that there is (or should be!) mathematics and reasoning behind our gut instincts about saving money.